 3. Near Synonyms

-Near synonyms can be described as words that have different meanings but their meanings can still be associated or related in some sense.
+Near synonyms can be described as words that have different meanings but their meanings can still be related in some sense.
 These words can have a closely related theme and share a similar subject but they still have different meanings such that their meanings focus on different aspects of those themes.

 Near Synonyms cannot be used interchangeably in a sentence as this may change the meaning of the sentence.
 For example: